 Methadone also has a higher overdose rate and side effect profile.
 We feel Suboxone (Buprenorphine) is a better choice for patients needing treatment for opiate addiction.
 Quite simply, why spend the time visiting a clinic daily for Methadone when you can visit our office on a weekly or monthly basis?
 If you need help getting started with treatment or you want to switch from Methadone to a Buprenorphine product,

 Our team at Acupuncture and Injury (Dr. Granger) has numerous practice areas.
 With more than 15 years of experience at our side, we have the specialized skills, knowledge, and resources to diagnose your issues and help you start on the road to recovery.
-Our Suboxone Treatment Centers is conveniently located in Marietta, offers competitive and affordable pricing, and has relationships with other medical and legal providers that we can refer you to, if necessary.
+Our Suboxone Treatment Center is conveniently located in Marietta, offers competitive and affordable pricing, and has relationships with other medical and legal providers that we can refer you to, if necessary.
 Call our office today.
 678-247-2115

 Dr. Granger wrote a short, 8 page eBook titled, “What to do after you have been in a car accident.”
 This eBook can save you time & money on your personal injury accident.
 Please click the image below for a FREE direct download.